Jane Francis

-Professor Dame Jane Elizabeth Francis, (born October 1956) is the Director of the British Antarctic Survey.
+Professor Dame Jane Elizabeth Francis, (born October 1956) is a British paleoclimatologist who is the Director of the British Antarctic Survey.
 She previously worked as Professor of Palaeoclimatology at the University of Leeds where she also was Dean of the Faculty of Environment.
 In 2002 she was the fourth woman to receive the Polar Medal for outstanding contribution to British polar research.
 She is currently the Chancellor of the University of Leeds.

 Education

 Francis was educated at Simon Langton Girls' Grammar School in Canterbury, and received both her undergraduate degree in Geology and her PhD from the University of Southampton.